Also be sure to include a front cover

 For the kids, don't forget to serve bottled water, soda or sports drinks, or think nutritious juices and their favorite fruit drinks.

-Browse a local art shop for posters with a Olympic sports posters or Rio travel theme, or scour your closets for a pair of swim goggles, flip-flops, sandals, running shoes, soccer balls, or other summer sports gear you can use as decorations.
+Browse a local art shop for posters for Olympic sports posters or a Tokyo travel theme, or scour your closets for swimming gear, tennis rackets, soccer balls, or other summer sports gear you can use as decorations.

 these Olympics party decorating tips: